OffBroadway/cubeboot/README.md

 ## TODO
 - [ ] Create GitHub Actions for CI/CD
+- [ ] Create builds for SDGecko A/B and SD2SP2 only
-- [ ] Flashale firmware image for picoboot
+- [ ] Flashable firmware image for picoboot
-- [ ] Flashale settings files for picoboot
+- [ ] Flashable settings files for picoboot